galica9999/aws-cloud-formation-tiered-network-config/README.md

 <details><summary><h2 style="display:inline">3-app-launch-configs</h2></summary>
 <p>
 The app launch configuration is the configuration that will be used when new AMIs are created.
-It contains what it will do on startup and all of the information we need to create an AMI wihtout doing the actual creation itself.
+It contains what it will do on startup and all of the information we need to create an AMI without doing the actual creation itself.
 We then output the application launch config to be used in other templates.

 <details><summary><h4 style="display:inline">appLaunchConfig</h4></summary>
 <p>